Creating a Storage Event Task

 [a-z].txtMatches a.txt, b.txt, etc.

-With the Storage Event task registered, a job gets submitted whenever the storage event occurs.
-But for the tasks to actually run, a task runner needs to be available capable of executing the Storage Event task.
-If no task runner is available, the submitted jobs remain in a task queue.
-Once a eligible task runner becomes available, all jobs in the queue are picked up and executed.
+With the Storage Event task registered, a job is submitted whenever a storage event occurs.
+But unless a task runner is available to execute the Storage Event task the submitted jobs remain in a task queue.
+Once an eligible task runner becomes available, all jobs in the queue are executed.

 Python